vrockai/pipeline-test/docs/content.md

 ---

-## The role of NOD2 in intestinal immune response and microbiota modulation: A therapeutic target in inflammatory bowel disease.
+## The role of NOD2 in intestinal immune response and microbiota modulation: A therapeutic target in inflammatory bowel disease
- 26.11.2022, _Z Liu, Y Zhang, T Jin, C Yi, DKW Ocansey, F Mao_

-As an intracellular pattern recognition receptor (PPR), the nucleotide-binding oligomerization domain-containing protein 2 (NOD2) triggers a cascade of immune responses.
-Previous studies of NOD2 regarding inflammatory bowel disease (IBD) mainly focused on the relevance of NOD2 mutations and loss within the disease onset and progression.
-With increasing research, more studies are exploring other functional roles and clinical applications of NOD2.
-In this review, we discuss the role of NOD2 in intestinal immune response and microbiota modulation in IBD and explore its clinical potential as a therapeutic target for IBD.

 [Source](https://doi.org/10.1016/j.intimp.2022.109466)

-10.1016/j.intimp.2022.109466

 ---